ziggh28/black_jack_repo/README.md

 technology used:
 html, css, javascript and surge

-icebox: add a bet system to the game with a audio element , add split function.
+improvement: add a bet system to the game with a audio element , add split function.

 credit:
 ben manley, blake romano , caroline urea